722.) Job 42

 and make the tender grass spring up?

-Genesis 1:11-12 (New International Version)
+Genesis 1:11-12 (NIV)

 Then God said, “Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.”
 And it was so.
 The land produced vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
 And God saw that it was good.